Goldilocks hopes return to Wall St after benign inflation report

 GRAPHIC-Rates and inflation https://tmsnrt.rs/3xkiNwv

-(Reporting by Lewis Krauskopf; additional reporting by Ankika Biswas in Bengaluru; Editing by Nick Zieminski)
+(Reporting by Lewis Krauskopf and Saqib Iqbal Ahmed; additional reporting by Davide Barbuscia in New York and Ankika Biswas in Bengaluru; Editing by Ira Iosebashvili and Nick Zieminski)

 ((lewis.krauskopf@thomsonreuters.com; 646-223-6082; Reuters Messaging: lewis.krauskopf.thomsonreuters.com@reuters.net, Twitter: @LKrauskopf))